 The very concept of this distinctive stadium, being delivered in partnership with Aspire Zone Foundation, is centred on sustainability and low energy usage.
 Based upon the tents that nomadic peoples have used for centuries to shield themselves from the desert heat, the design of Al Bayt Stadium – Al Khor City will minimise the amount of energy required to keep football fans and players cool.
 The tent structure's lightweight canopies will stretch out towards the pitch from every side, providing plenty of shade to supplement the air cooling technologies at work.

 A holistic approach to sustainability

+The size of the park area surrounding the stadium will be equivalent to over 30 football pitches.
 Tree-lined pedestrian walkways will guide fans to the arena, while extensive taxi and bus facilities will be constructed to minimise the number of vehicles on local roads.
 For those cars that do need to use the roads, improvement works will mean shorter journey times and a smaller environmental impact.

 The SC and Aspire Zone Foundation are leaving no stone unturned in their determination to make Al Bayt Stadium – Al Khor City a venue that future generations can be proud of.